 Survival Distribution

 The 1927 wheat penny production data reveals collecting dynamics across three mint facilities.
-While Philadelphia’s overwhelming 144.4 million coin output dominates raw numbers, it shows the lowest survival rate at 0.0028%—demonstrating how extensive circulation destroyed most common examples over nearly a century.
+Philadelphia’s overwhelming 144.4 million coin output dominates raw numbers but shows the lowest survival rate at 0.0028% — demonstrating how extensive circulation destroyed most common examples over nearly a century.
 Denver’s moderate 27.17 million mintage achieved a slightly better 0.0047% survival rate, while San Francisco’s constrained 14.28 million production yielded the highest survival percentage at 0.0081%, though still representing extreme rarity in absolute terms.

 Investment potential favors the 1927-S due to its combination of restricted production and superior survival dynamics, while Denver issues provide stable middle-tier appreciation and Philadelphia coins serve primarily as affordable series completion tools.